BallAerospace/cosmos-hls/README.md

 # COSMOS HLS streaming plugin

+Check out [this gist](https://gist.github.com/ryan-pratt-ball/18f4c69a96c2c88780211ec3848e52b4) to see how this fits into an end-to-end video streaming demo in COSMOS 5.

 This COSMOS 5 plugin runs a microservice to transcode a video stream into HLS with [ffmpeg](https://ffmpeg.org/) to be played back with the [videoplayer plugin](https://github.com/BallAerospace/cosmosc2-tool-videoplayer).

 ## How to deploy